 APIs are enabling the sharing of connected consumer data, which will significantly enhance the customer experience as it will allow third-party organisations to innovate and create alternative financial products and whole new solutions much beyond the embedded payments.
 This will be a radical departure from the past, and Australia needs to be more ambitious to seize this opportunity.
 For this, it may be wise to draw upon our many years of experiences – good and bad – in Europe.
 We would much like to help everybody succeed in this fundamental transformation of our industry.

 Many panelists concurred that Digital Identity will play a critical role for payments innovation because it provided the gateway to the seamless customer experience.
 Victoria Richardson, AusPayNet’s Chief Strategy Officer, spoke about AusPayNet’s role in coordinating industry’s efforts and how they were working with the Australian Government’s Digital Transformation Agency and with a range of other organisations (such as retailers, telcos, and utilities) to solve the challenge of securely and conveniently identifying individuals and organisations online.

 Australian panelists spoke about the new real-time payments infrastructure (NPP) due for delivery in the first quarter of 2018, moving Australia to the forefront of payments innovation.

-Finally, AusPayNet CEO Dr Leila Fourie, hosted a fireside chat with Simon Cant, Co-Founder and Managing Partner of Reinventure, and Steven Wiggins, CEO of Payments New Zealand.
-Discussion revolved around the rapid increase of Fintech investment and how Australia’s Fintech adoption rate compares favourably to international trends.
+Finally, AusPayNet CEO Dr. Leila Fourie, hosted a fireside chat with Simon Cant, Co-Founder and Managing Partner of Reinventure, and Steven Wiggins, CEO of Payments New Zealand.
+The discussion revolved around the rapid increase of Fintech investment and how Australia’s Fintech adoption rate compares favourably to international trends.
 This was an appropriate lead-in to a Fintech showcase of Australia’s cream-of-the-crop innovators.